devnull-cz/c-prog-lang/modules/building-with-specific-c-ver.md

-# Building with a specific C specification version
+# Building with a concrete C specification version

 If you want to make sure your code is built following a concrete C version, it has two parts: